cast-org/figuration/docs/utilities/flexbox.md

 ### With align-items

-Similarly, move one flex item to the top or bottom of a container by mixing `align-items`, `flex-direction: column`, and `margin-top: auto` or `margin-bottom: auto`.
+Vertically, move one flex item to the top or bottom of a container by mixing `align-items`, `flex-direction: column`, and `margin-top: auto` or `margin-bottom: auto`.

 <div class="cf-example-flex">
 {% example html %}